Oire/Iridium-php/README.md

 #### Create a Table

-Iridium tries to be as database agnostic as possible (MySQL and SQLite were tested, the latter actually powers the unit tests).
+Iridium tries to be as database agnostic as possible (MySQL and SQLite were tested, the latter actually powers the tests).
 First you need to create the `iridium_tokens` table.
 For mySQL the statement is as follows:

 ```sql